OSCE/ODIHR reaffirms its earlier findings & conclusions relating to the 26 October Parliamentary elections

 AI

-**OSCE : Georgia’s Were Flawed**
+**OSCE : Georgia’s Parliamentary Were Flawed**

 **Concerns Over Fundamental Freedoms**

-The ODIHR report notes that the election took place amidst serious concerns about fundamental freedoms, including of speech and assembly.
-The recent adoption of legislation had limited these freedoms, and there was pressure on voters to cast their ballots in a certain way.
+The ODIHR report notes that the election took place amidst serious concerns about fundamental freedoms, including freedom of speech and assembly.
+The recent adoption of had limited these freedoms, and there was pressure on voters to cast their ballots in a certain way.

 **Problems with Election Day Practices**